sincereuk/docs/content/docs/environment-variables/creating-env-vars.md

 the public part of the pair via the interface.
 During a pipeline run, the key pair is exposed via two environment variables ending with: `_PRIVATE` and `_PUBLIC`.

+To use the SSH key pairs in wercker, you have to do two things:

-#### Creating a SSH key pair variable
+* Let Wercker generate a pair, [read more on creating a SSH key pair &rsaquo;](/docs/ssh-keys/generating-ssh-keys.html)

-When creating a SSH key pair variable you can choose to let Wercker generate a pair or use an existing one that got created earlier.

-Wercker will save the generated key pairs in the [SSH key section &rsaquo;](/docs/ssh-keys/index.html)
+* Create a variable

+Instead of `text`, choose the `SSH Key pair` option, and select the `SSH Key pair` you just created.

-When you create a new variable for the `SSH key pair`, you will notice that you are actually creating two environment variables who are based on the name you are entering.
+When you create a new variable for the `SSH key pair`, you will notice that you are actually creating two environment variables that are based on the name you are entering.

 For instance if you created an `SSH key pair` to use as a bitbucket deploy key, you may want to name the variable `DEPLOY_KEY`.
 During the pipeline